Arismr/Microsec/DISCLAIMER.md

 This project is a personal open-source project and not associated with any company.
 All configurations and scripts are generalized and intended to be used as a template for building scalable IPsec VPN systems.
-No proprietary company infrastructure, data, or systems are included in this project.